What are your office hours right now?

-If you are unable to attend in person, we air on YouTube
+When you are unable to attend in person or we can not permit congregants, we air on YouTube

 (we are listed as First Congregational Church in Melrose, UCC) and also live on the local tv station MMTV Sundays at 10 am.
 We have lay readers, varied musicians at different times, a children’s sermon, scripture readings, a sermon, and every traditional part of worship.
 On Communion Sundays, which we celebrate the first Sundays of the month, we partake in communion together.
 All that is needed to celebrate at home is something to drink and something to eat.
 Tea and a cookie?
 Juice and popcorn?
 Whatever you have is perfect.
 Come as you are, and join with our community.
-Whenever the times comes that you’re ready, we’re here to worship with you in person.
+When it is safe, we’re here to worship with you in person.

 Reverend Dominic also creates Video Messages throughout the week that post on YouTube

 , and which we link right on our website, under the menu tab “Audio and Video Messages.” https://fccmelrose.org/media/

 Are you providing social opportunities to connect with one another?
 We miss in-person time!